infracamp/kickguest-virtualbox/DEVELOPMENT.md

 Download the free virtualbox runner and install ubuntu server using the default image.
 Select `minimal virtual maschine`, select `install ssh server`
-(don't use vmware user / host setup)

 - Create a user `user` with password `pass` (the password will be removed later)

+- Hostname: `kickguest`

+After installation login to the system.

+- Edit `/etc/netplan/00-netplan.yml` and add `enp0s8` to `dhcp4: yes`.
+Safe - reboot.

 ## The provision script

-Then, login to the image using ssh as user and  run this script:
+Then, login to the image using ssh as user `ssh user@local.infracamp.org` and  run this script:

 ````
 sudo apt-get update && sudo apt-get install -y git && cd /tmp/ && sudo git clone https://github.com/infracamp/kickguest-win10-vmware.git && sudo bash /tmp/kickguest-win10-vmware/provision/install.sh